SadRobotChannel/af/airdrops.md

 **All set**

 All you have to do now is just wait.
 Monitor your www.etherflyer.com account during the next days and you'll see the new tokens in your <i>My Assets</i> section of the website.
 Once you have the tokens, you can keep them or trade them.
-But this is a topic for another post!
+But that will be a topic for another post!

 ---
 #### Share